Prostration (Buddhism)

 In contemporary Western Buddhism, some teachers use prostrations as a practice unto itself, while other teachers relegate prostrations to customary liturgical ritual, ancillary to meditation.

 Theravada Buddhism

+Burma, mid 19th century.
+Mahākassapa meeting the ājīvika ascetic (above) and paying homage to the Buddha's feet before the funeral pyre is lit (below).

 In the Pali canon, laypersons prostrating before the then-living Buddha is mentioned in several suttas.
 In Theravada Buddhism, as part of daily practice, one typically prostrates before and after chanting and meditation.
 On these occasions, one typically prostrates three times: once to the Buddha, once to the Dhamma, and once to the Sangha.
 More generally, one can also prostrate before "any sacred object of veneration."

 Theravada Buddhists execute a type of prostration that is known as "five-point veneration" (Pali: patitthitapanca) or the "five-limbed prostration" (Pali: pañc'anga-vandana) where the two palms and elbows, two sets of toes and knees, and the forehead are placed on the floor.
 More specifically: